1. Tasks

 string

-The email address of the service account to use to access the Google Sheet.
-This is the recommended method of access control for Google Sheets (as opposed to using the orgcredentialuuid parameter).
+The email address of the service account to use for accessing the Google Sheet.
+This is the recommended method of access control (instead of using the orgcredentialuuid parameter).

 • share-with@stubber-sheets.iam.gserviceaccount.com (read, write)